Frequently Asked Questions

 The online access that comes with the print subscription to Congressional Digest (the only title we offer in print) is limited to the electronic edition of Congressional Digest.
 To get online access to the Supreme Court Debates and International Debates you will need to subscribe to the Congressional Digest Debates Online Service package.

-We would like to upgrade from a print subscription to Congressional Digest to the Congressional Digest Debates Online Service with Supreme Court Debates and International Debates.
+We would like to upgrade from a print subscription to Congressional Digest to the Congressional Digest and Supreme Court Debates, a Pro & Con Online Service.
 How do we do this?

 Subscription rate tiers are determined by your population for the campus or system which will have access through your subscription.
 This can be an entire system (see IP access Authentication limitations) or one or more campuses.